Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Conclusion

 \section{Conclusion}

 This study reveals several key patterns in the use of AI tools in academic writing.
-The dominance of ChatGPT, coupled with the differential usage patterns between native and non-native English speakers, suggests a transformative shift in academic writing practices.
+The clear dominance of the ChatGPT family underscores its widespread adoption across diverse scholarly domains.
+Crucially, while authors' native language status does not significantly affect AI-use purposes, team composition plays a pivotal role.
+International teams demonstrate a highly significant reliance on AI for grammar and stylistic standardization.
 The findings highlight the need for more nuanced AI usage guidelines in academic publishing, particularly considering the diverse needs of international research teams.
 While AI tools primarily serve to enhance readability and grammar, their expanding role in content generation and analysis raises new questions about academic integrity and authorship.

 The present study has certain limitations that should be acknowledged.
 The primary limitation is the relatively small size of the dataset used in the analysis.
+Owing to constraints in research capacity, only one journal per discipline was included.
+Furthermore, due to copyright considerations, the sample was restricted to open‑access journals.
 Additionally, the reliability of AI usage declarations poses another limitation, as authors' disclosures about their use of AI tools may not always be complete or accurate.
 It is possible that some authors utilized AI tools in their work without making the appropriate declarations.
-Further, author will use the large datasets, focusing on evolution and current landscape of artificial intelligence (AI) tool usage across different academic disciplines.
+Future research should use larger datasets, focusing on evolution and current landscape of AI tool usage across different academic disciplines.